respawn-app/FlowMVI/docs/CONTRIBUTING.md

     sdk.dir=...
     release=false
     ```
-* Make sure you these installed:
+* Make sure you have these installed:
     * Android Studio latest Canary or Beta, depending on the current project's AGP (yes, we're on the edge).
     * Kotlin Multiplatform suite (run `kdoctor` to verify proper setup)
     * Detekt plugin